OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part5.md

 ## Step 1: Modify the code

 a.
-Open the [Solution/MapViewer](../Solution/MapViewer/) folder in your code editor.
+Ensure you have downloaded or cloned this repository, and open the [Solution/MapViewer](../Solution/MapViewer/) folder in your code editor.

-The [src/webparts/mapView/services/GraphService](../Solution/MapViewer/src/webparts/mapViewer/services/GraphService) folder contains the Microsoft Graph code for the solution.
+The [src/webparts/mapViewer/services/GraphService](../Solution/MapViewer/src/webparts/mapViewer/services/GraphService) folder contains the Microsoft Graph code for the solution.
 Open IGraphService.ts and add a function to the IGraphService interface:

 ~~~typescript
 sendToChannel(message: string): Promise<void | string>;